tonysyu/tonysyu.pelican/content/posts/source-control-for-scientists-and-soloists.rst

-More advanced: If you're using the staging area properly, you call ``git diff --staged`` to make sure that all the code you've added really pertains to the (very descriptive) commit description you're going to write.
+More advanced: If you're using the staging area properly, you call ``git diff --staged`` to make sure that all the code you've added really pertains to the (very descriptive) commit message you're going to write.

 ``git checkout``: Revisit old code